steveklabnik/jj/docs/git-compatibility.md

 Commits created by `jj` have a ref starting with `refs/jj/` to prevent GC.

-Commit metadata that cannot be represented in Git commits (such as the Change ID and information about conflicts) is stored outside of the Git repo (currently in `.jj/store/extra/`).

 Commits with conflicts cannot be represented in Git.
 They appear in the Git commit as root directories called`.jjconflict-base-*/` and `.jjconflict-side-*/`.
-Note that the purpose of this representation is only to prevent GC of the relevant trees; the authoritative information is in the Git-external storage mentioned in the paragraph above.
+Note that the purpose of this representation is only to prevent GC of the relevant trees; the authoritative information is in a non-standard `jj:trees` commit header.
 As long as you use `jj` commands to work with them, you won't notice those paths.
 If, on the other hand, you use e.g. `git switch` to check one of them out, you will see those directories in your working copy.
 If you then run e.g. `jj status`, the